August 29, 2018

 Imagine trying to make voting convenient and easy.
 Crazy, right?

-5. Richard Posner, Judge, US Seventh Circuit Court of Appeals, Chicago
+5. Richard Posner, Former Judge, US Seventh Circuit Court of Appeals, Chicago

-While his past legal influence was decidedly pro-photo ID laws, at least Richard Posner came around to the idea that these laws are unfair and a threat to our democracy…eventually.
-In his recent book, he writes that the law in question is in fact:
+While he’d previously been in favor of photo ID laws, Richard Posner did come around to the idea that these laws are unfair and a threat to our democracy…eventually.
+In a 2013 book, he wrote that the law in question is in fact:

 “a type of law now widely regarded as a means of voter suppression rather than of fraud prevention.”